KipJM/Raytrack/README.md

 - Arbitrary multithreading with generally no crashes
 - Intuitive UI with plenty of help content
 - Pretty full-featured renderer with all the basics: geometry, material, textures, BVH optimization, etc...
-- A random rendering system that very much improves rendering responsiveness
+- An experimental brightness-aware pixel sampling algorithm that very much improves rendering responsiveness and reduce noise

-*Yes, the banner is a parody of those 3D software*

 ## Building
 This project targets MinGW.
 However after basic testing via Github actions, gcc, AppleClang also seem to work.